 Whether you're planning for your Social Security benefits, already drawing payments or simply interested in the facts and figures surrounding the program, here's a look at some of the numbers behind the massive government program.

 Social Security is primarily known as a retirement income program, but it also pays important benefits to disabled workers.
-As of June 2021, the average disabled worker received a $1,280 monthly benefit from Social Security.
-This amounted to $10.3 billion in total payments to 8.1 million beneficiaries, with another $600 million going to 1.4 million dependents.
+As of May 2022, the average disabled worker received a $1,236 monthly benefit from Social Security.
+Social Security Disability Insurance totaled $145 billion in 2019 and makes payments to 8.2 million beneficiaries and 1.4 million dependents.

 The size of your Social Security retirement benefit is based on a number of factors, including when you claim your benefits.
 Although you can begin receiving benefits as early as age 62, full retirement age for most Americans is age 67.
 But if you wait to start your benefits even longer, until age 70, the amount of your payout will rise by 8% per year from age 67 to 70.
 For top earners who maxed out their income while working, the highest available Social Security retirement benefit in 2022 is $4,194.

 Every year, Social Security payouts are subject to an inflation adjustment known as the "cost-of-living adjustment," or COLA.
 As inflation has been generally tame over the past few decades, Social Security beneficiaries have only received COLAs of a few percentage points, or even less.
 With inflation spiking in 2021, however, 2022 recipients will see a 5.9% bump in their Social Security payouts.
 This is the highest COLA in 40 years.